Chinese group buys AIG aircraft firm for up to $4.8 billion

 In its near-four decades, ILFC has bought more than 1,500 passenger jets from Boeing and Airbus.
 It has a portfolio of more than 1,000 owned or managed aircraft.
 It has on order 239 new fuel-efficient planes, including Boeing 787s and Airbus A320neos, and the rights to buy an additional 50 such aircraft.

-(Reporting by Ben Berkowitz in NEW YORK and Denny Thomas in HONG KONG; Additional reporting by Alison Leung in HONG KONG and Soyoung Kim in NEW YORK; Editing by Michael Flaherty, Richard Pullin, Ian Geoghegan, Grant McCool and Alden Bentley)
+(Reporting by Ben Berkowitz in NEW YORK and Denny Thomas in HONG KONG; Additional reporting by Alison Leung in HONG KONG; Editing by Michael Flaherty, Richard Pullin, Ian Geoghegan and Grant McCool)